-In the words of the immortal Meghan Trainor, it is indeed “all about that bass” (though, unlike Meghan, we also appreciate treble).
-No home theater, den, or man cave worth its salt is complete if it doesn’t have a subwoofer.
+No home theater worth its salt is complete if it doesn’t have a quality subwoofer.
 Film buff?
-A solid sub can transform action movies into sensory onslaughts, making you quake in your slippers with every Inception-inspired BWAHHH.
+A solid sub can transform action movies into sensory onslaughts, making sure you feel each explosion rumble the room around you.
 Music lover?
-Pick the right subwoofer, and your living room can feel like the main stage at Electric Daisy Carnival, inspiring violent fist-pumping, even from your feeble aunt Edna.
+Pick the right subwoofer, and your living room can feel like the main stage at a music festival, given the right tunes.

-To experience that sublimity, though, you need to choose the right subwoofer.
+To experience that sublimity, though, you need to choose the right sub.
 They’re not exactly a one-size-fits-all proposition (unless you’re swimming in disposable income), but they’re also a little confusing to shop for if you don’t know where and how to look.
-If you’re Michael Bay, you probably want something powerful, but if you’re just trying to reduce stress on your soundbar, you don’t need to drop thousands on a sub.
-That’s why we’re here, though!
+If you’re Michael Bay, you probably want something powerful, but if you’re just trying to reduce stress on your prized pair of speakers, you don’t need to drop thousands on a sub.
+That’s why we’re here!
 Scroll on down to see our selections for the best subwoofers, no matter your preferences.

 SVS SB-16 Ultra